bseltz-cohesity/scripts/bash/backupNow/README.md

 ## Parameters

--v: cluster vip or endpoint to connect to x
+* -v: cluster vip or endpoint to connect to
--j: name of protection job to run
+* -j: name of protection job to run
--k: api key for authentication
+* -k: api key for authentication
--o: (optional) name of server to backup (for physical protection groups only)
+* -o: (optional) name of server to backup (for physical protection groups only)
--s: (optional) sleep time between status updates, in seconds (default is 60)
+* -s: (optional) sleep time between status updates, in seconds (default is 60)

 ## Example